sediqa01/atm-machine/README.md

 # ATM SYSTEM - (Automated Teller Machine)

-The **Python ATM Project** is a computer-based program that makes managing a bank account’s funds simple.
+This a computer-based program that makes managing a bank account’s funds simple.
 It enables users to check account balances, make cash withdrawals and deposits.

 This Python Code For ATM Machine can run in console mode.
-It has a number of features, including Account Statement, Withdrawal, Depositing Amount, and Pin Change.
+It has a number of features, including Account Statement, Withdrawal, Depositing Amount.
 The user must first provide an existing username, and if the username matches, the system will proceed to the following step, which is to ask for a pin number.
 When a user completes all of these sign-in procedures, he or she will be able to utilize all of the capabilities.
 It’s far too simple to utilize; he or she can verify their own account statements.

 ![header image](/readmefile/header.PNG)

+## How To Use

+## Existing Feature

 ## Testing